Raid on La Caine: Preparations

 The morning of 10 June was overcast and cloudy; the 10:30 a.m. briefing for a raid planned at 2:00 p.m. was postponed until the cloud cover diminished.
 (Note: Times given are British Double Summer Time which was, from 1941–1945, two hours ahead of Greenwich Mean Time.)
 Wing Commander Lynn, the Wing Commander (Flying), was to lead the Mitchells with 180 Squadron flying at the head of the formation.
 The weather was still not ideal and the first aircraft of each bomber squadron would have Gee-H navigation equipment, as a precaution against cloud over the target.
 While waiting on the weather, the Typhoons of 124 Wing flew two raids on gun emplacements near Caen.

 The eighteen Mitchells of 180 Squadron took off in three flights of six at 8:00 p.m. followed by seventeen Mitchells of 320 (Netherlands) Squadron (Commander H. V. B. Burgerhout).
 At 8:10 p.m. sixteen more bombers from 98 Squadron (Squadron Leader Eager) took off, the three squadrons circling while gaining height and getting into formation, then setting course for France at 8:20 p.m.
 Over Selsey Bill eighteen more Mitchells of 226 Squadron (Wing Commander A. D. Mitchell) joined the formation.

-The 33 Supermarine Spitfire Mk Vs of Air Defence of Great Britain for close escort and the high and low cover of three Spitfire Mk IX squadrons from 84 Group 2nd TAF arrived soon afterwards.
+The 33 Spitfire Mk Vs of Air Defence of Great Britain for close escort and the high and low cover of three Spitfire Mk IX squadrons from 84 Group 2nd TAF arrived soon afterwards.
 (Note: RAF Fighter Command had been split in two on 17 November 1943, the 2nd TAF for offensive operations and ADGB to defend Britain.)
 A Mitchell from 226 Squadron and two from 180 Squadron turned back with mechanical problems before the attack..
 The spare aircraft from two of the four Typhoon squadrons had joined in, giving 42 Typhoons, eight of which operated as fighters without rockets.
 The Typhoons were to attack in two waves, thirty minutes apart, the first wave to attack the motor transport around the château, synchronised with the bombing by the Mitchells and the second wave to attack anything left.